telecasteren/foodiegram/docs/improvements.md

 - Saving users and posts to some backend.
 Firebase?
 - Ability to log in as specific users

-**In progress**

 - Sort logic for sorting by parameters on feed and profile
 - Ability to comment on posts

+**In progress**

+- Revisit appending new posts logic.
+Simplify + fix event bug